 The same goes for advertising.
 The fact that you’re an Ezine “expert author” — being listed as an expert on a site with no editorial guidelines that nobody really reads — doesn’t mean anything.
 I never did this, but a lot of bloggers I used to look up to did.

 Conversions come before traffic, although you’ve got to know what you’re blogging for and what your end goals are.
 If your blog isn’t converting, more traffic isn’t going to help all that much.
 That needs to be communicated through your blog, and if it isn’t, you’re not going to get very far.

 - Figure out the biggest problems your audience faces, and solve them in the most awesome way possible.

 - Read more, learn more, and become more successful.

 As far as resources go, I find the best can often be other bloggers within your niche.
 Networking is important, and the majority of great tactics are often those that people don’t talk about.
 We can’t give away all of our secrets.

 As for tools, there are a few that I rely on:

-- Survey Monkey: One new thing that I started in 2014 was surveying everyone that signed up to my mailing list.
-Survey Monkey makes this incredibly easy.
+- SurveyMonkey: A while back, I started surveying everyone who signed up to my mailing list.
+SurveyMonkey makes this easy.